rackerlabs/support-how-to/content/cloud-servers/disable-a-vhost-in-the-ubuntu-operating-system-and-centos-for-apache-and-nginx.md

 ### CentOS and Nginx

 Nginx refers to vhosts as server blocks.
-Use the same process of commenting out server blocks for Nginx in CentOS that you used for Apache.
+Use the same process for commenting out server blocks for Nginx in CentOS that you used for Apache.

 First, however, we need to find the server block that we want to disable.
 You do so with the following command: